 TIP: Read the article Marijuana Laws for all information about growing marijuana per state

 Although very few states explicitly discuss outdoor growing in their laws, (except for Alaska, which mentions plants being visible by plane), the general understanding is keep your grow private.
-How private it must be varies, but if people can see it, you are at risk.
+How private it must be varied, but if people can see it, you are at risk.

 The federal government still considers marijuana growing highly illegal, and so far, only Alaska has laws addressing outdoor growing.
 Focus on privacy, even in your own yard.